apache/creadur-site/README.md

 ## SNAPSHOT

+The current SNAPSHOT version of RAT can be found in [rat017](https://creadur.apache.org/rat017/) and is generated manually.

 ### RAT
 In order to sync the current webpage (taken from current SNAPSHOT) you need to run the following commands: